Stargazer lilies (Lilium ‘Stargazer’) are one of the most well-known and popular types of lilies.

 I must admit it.
 It is one of my all-time favorites.

 “As an Amazon Associate, I earn from qualifying purchases.”

 Typically June or July in a zone-5 garden

 Stargazer lilies are easy-to-grow perennials and will provide a late-summer WOW factor to any home garden.

 Think about the old adage that pertains to planting any variety of lily and you’ll be able to select the right planting location for Stargazers.

-The old adage states that lilies like their head in the sun and feet in shade.
+The old adage states that lilies like their head in the sun and feet in the shade.

-That may seem like an impossibility, but it simply means select a full sun planting location for lilies, then cover the soil with a thick layer of organic mulch so the sun will never penetrate through to the shallow-growing bulbs.
+That may seem like an impossibility, but it simply means selecting a full sun planting location for lilies, then covering the soil with a thick layer of organic mulch so the sun will never penetrate through to the shallow-growing bulbs.

 Planting Stargazer lilies among low-growing ground cover or annuals will also keep their feet in the shade.